SetuLalChowhan/Restaurant/README.md

 Welcome to the Restaurant Website Project!
 This is a modern and responsive website built to showcase restaurant features, menu items, and customer reviews, using React.js and Tailwind CSS for a clean, visually appealing interface.

 Demo
-You can view the live project here: Restaurant Website
+You can view the live project here: [Restaurant](https://restaurant04.netlify.app/)

 Technologies Used